Anchor-Protocol/anchorcli/README.md

 ## Configuration
 By default, `anchorcli` works with the default configuration which is set to be for contracts on `tequila-0004`.
 This setting provides the address of contracts and specifies the setting for LCD provider, gas prices for fee estimation.
+`anchorcli` will create two configuration files in your home directory: `$HOME/anchorcliTestnet.json` and `$HOME/anchorcliMainnet.json`.

 ### Specifying LCD settings
 Each network config should define how to connect to the Terra blockchain via LCD parameters.